 A few reasons exist, and all have very different motivations.
 Some people don’t want the perceived social stigma that could come with a divorce.
 Others are devout Catholics, and in the event they ever want to remarry, an annulment may be the only option.

 The third (and perhaps most common) reason is an annulment of marriage returns both spouses to the status they had before marriage.
 This includes property ownership and other assets.
-Once a marriage is annulled, it’s as if it never happened; meaning you have the same rights to another person’s assets, property and earnings as you would if you had never married this person.
+If you annul a marriage, it’s as if it never happened; meaning you have the same rights to another person’s assets, property and earnings as you would if you had never married this person.
 This is most commonly used to dissolve short marriages, where very little was acquired in the way of joint assets.